-These Super Moist Bran Muffins are a great way to start off the day.
-Hearty and filled with good for you things like bran, nuts and raisins.
+These super moist Bran Muffins are a great way to start off the day.
+Hearty and filled with healthy things like bran, nuts and raisins.
 This Bran Muffins recipe is a copycat of the famous Mimi’s Cafe’s bran muffins, the popular US-based restaurant chain that serves French and American food with a cult following across the country!

-The secret to keeping these moist is in the use of buttermilk and apple butter.
+The secret to keeping this bran muffins recipe SUPER moist is in the use of buttermilk and apple butter.

 I hope you like these as much as I do and bake up a batch today.
 Enjoy!

 This recipe first appeared here on September 2013 and now has revised photos.